joykim003/Cv-builder/README.md

 └── components/
     ├── CVForm.tsx      # The main form for user input
     ├── CVPreview.tsx   # Renders the live CV preview
-    ├── ThemeSelector.tsx # Component for choosing a theme
-    └── Icons.tsx       # SVG icon components
+    ├── ThemeSelector.tsx # Component for choosing and customizing a theme └── Icons.tsx       # SVG icon components
 ```